NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - "lands" three frames sooner
     - Low crushes
 - 8B(B) transition window ends two frames sooner
+- 8A
-- 8A has 10 less recovery frames
+    - Has 10 less recovery frames
+    - Staggers on hit
-- 8A(A) has 10 less recovery frames
+- 8A(A) removed (TODO: in vanilla?)
+- 8A(2A) removed (TODO: in vanilla?)
+- 8A(B)
-- 8A(B) works again and is a back handspring if not done in a combo (TODO: Is this just vanilla now?)
+    - Outside of combos is a back handspring (TODO: maybe rewrite these?)
+    - In ring is strong power from medium
+    - In ring is 23 damage from 18
 - JB
     - Travels at a more horizontal angle
     - Shin hitbox removed and put on waist